Aiswarya-prasad/aiswarya-prasad.github.io/_posts/2024-10-06-recipe-brinjal-fry.md

 6. Add the chopped brinjal and mix well until the mixture coats them well.
 7. Add a splash of water () and cook covered until the brinjals turn soft and cooked through.
 Stir occasionally to prevent sticking
 8. Check on the pot every few minutes and add another splash of water as it might start is sticking to the bottom and give it a stir.
 I usually end up doing this a couple of times.
-9. When the brinjal is cooked through, remove the lid and let the water evaporate while frying the mix some more.s
+9. When the brinjal is cooked through (looks like [this](https://www.relishthebite.com/wp-content/uploads/2016/04/BrinjalRoast-7.jpg)), remove the lid and let the water evaporate if there is any left.

 ## Suggested pairing
 ### Genaral
 It is not saucy but works as a side dish to pair with rice or bread.